Tickets

 £54.99

-Frequently asked questions about Anfield Stadium's history
+Frequently Asked Questions about Anfield Stadium history

 How old is Anfield Stadium?